How To Get Married at San Francisco City Hall

 Options include:

-• Mayor’s Balcony: Overlooks the Rotunda and Grand Staircase, with a stunning view of City Hall’s dome.
+• Mayor’s Balcony: Overlooks the Rotunda and staircase

 2. Reserve Your Slot: